gpavlov2016/RoboND-Kinematics-Project/README.md

 theta6 = atan2(-R3_6[1,1], R3_6[1,0])
 ```

-### Optimization
+### Discussion of results
+During the implementation I encountered several issues as described below:
+* Debugging - to validate the HT matrices correctness I evaluated the matrices with all theta (qi) angles equal to 0 and compared to the "Absolute Position" field in Rviz when the angles are also set to 0.
+* Multiple solutions - since the solution for the theta4-6 angles is not unique it can not be compared with known answer therefore I evaluated the HT matrix from base to gripper at the calculated theta values and compared with the required pose of the gripper.
-Some of the inverse kinematics operations take considerable amount of compute resources therefore most of the matrices that do not change during execution, such as the T0_1, T1_2 etc..., are precomputed outside of `handle_calculate_IK` function so they run only once when the server is started, saving around 0.8sec per trajectory.
+* Optimization - some of the inverse kinematics operations take considerable amount of compute resources therefore most of the matrices that do not change during execution, such as the T0_1, T1_2 etc..., are precomputed outside of `handle_calculate_IK` function so they run only once when the server is started, saving around 0.8sec per trajectory.

 ### And finally the robot in action
 ![alt text][image4]